arunangshu/hpmec/Arunangshu_Report.md

 - **Interactive 3D Rendering**: Users can rotate, zoom, and pan the molecule using mouse controls for detailed structural examination
 - **Multiple Visualization Styles**: Implemented stick, sphere, and ball-and-stick rendering modes to suit different visualization preferences
 - **CPK Color Scheme**: Applied standard Corey-Pauling-Koltun coloring where carbon is gray, oxygen is red, nitrogen is blue, and hydrogen is white for intuitive element recognition
-- **Coverage-based Coloring**: Created a unique coloring scheme that highlights atoms in green when successfully typed by SMARTS patterns and red when untyped, providing instant visual feedback on force field completeness
-- **Coordinate System Conversion**: Implemented proper unit conversion between Ångströms (used in visualization and most file formats) and nanometers (used in energy calculations)
-- **Auto-zoom Functionality**: The viewer automatically adjusts the camera to frame the entire molecule optimally

 ### C. Multi-Format File Support